karriereat/php-code-quality/README.md

 Used for testing (SpecBDD) the code.
 Must be configured with a `phpspec.yml` file in your root folder.

+We are using the `henrikbjorn/phpspec-code-coverage` extension for generating coverage reports.
+This extension requires a `phpspec-coverage.yml` file in your root folder.

 ### [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

 Currently used for fixing the code.